 “It works almost like a Dutch oven,” Shute explained.
 “We can cook anything from pizza to blueberry cobbler in it.
 You cook it over a low flame and build on top of the fry bake pan a twiggy fire.
 It’s a pretty easy way to make some really tasty desserts.”

 A reflector oven — a lightweight metal container that encloses the food on all but one side and bakes it by capturing heat from an open fire and reflecting it toward the food — is another tool Chewonki trip leaders use on a regular basis to make a variety of baked goods, including cinnamon buns, cookies, pies, biscuits and breads.

 Instead of carrying freeze-dried meals, Chewonki trip leaders try to create backcountry meals out of fresh food as much as possible by carrying frozen vegetables and fruits to be used as they thaw, as well as preparing, mixing and packaging ingredients before each trip.
 They minimize the trash they create by packaging most of the food in zip-lock bags and reusable containers, and these items are never thrown in the fire.
 All plastic gets packed out of the wilderness.

 Mix it up

 S’mores are certainly delightful treats, but there are plenty of other snacks and meals that can easily be cooked over a campfire.
-Nowadays, people are sharing all sorts of campfire concoctions online through Pinterest and other forms social media.
 Here are just a few easy campfire snacks to consider.

 Another great campfire snack is caramelized citrus.
 Just cut an orange or grapefruit in half, brush the inside with honey, and place the halves face down on a grill top to caramelize it.
 Angel food cake also crisps up nicely on the grill.